Dave031387/DRSSoftware.EnigmaMachine/README.md

 derived classes.

 The **CipherWheel** class has a single constructor that takes an integer parameter representing the cycle size for the rotor or reflector.
-This constructor must be called by any derived classes in order to properly initialize the *CycleSize* property.
+This constructor must be called by the constructor of any derived classes in order to properly initialize the *CycleSize* property.

 ```csharp
 public CipherWheel(int cycleSize) {}